Britain's FTSE underperforms European shares as oil and energy stocks fall

 * U.S. crude stocks fall 5.2 million barrels to lowest since Feb.

-* Oil and gas stocks hit as Brent drops below $48 a barrel
+* Oil and gas stocks hit as brent drops below $49 a barrel

-* Domestic energy firms hit by Labour's price cut plans (Updates with closing prices)
+* Domestic energy firms hit by Labour's price cut plans (Recasts, adds quote, detail)

 By Alistair Smout

-LONDON, Jan 12 Britain's top share index was steady on Monday, giving away early gains after falls on Wall Street and underperforming continental European shares as heavily weighted oil and energy companies dropped.
+LONDON, Jan 12 Britain's top share index fell on Monday, following Wall Street lower and underperforming continental European shares as heavily weighted oil and energy companies dropped.

-Brent oil fell 5 percent, dropping below $48 a barrel to near six-year lows following a cut in short-term forecasts by Goldman Sachs.
+Brent oil fell below $49 a barrel following a cut in short-term forecasts by Goldman Sachs.
+After falling for seven weeks, oil prices are at their lowest since April 2009.

 Domestic energy suppliers also came under pressure.
-SSE fell 5.8 percent, the biggest loss in the FTSE 100 index.
-Sector peer Centrica fell 2.9 percent.
+SSE fell 5 percent, the biggest loss in the FTSE 100 index.
+The utility Centrica fell 3.5 percent.

 Britain's opposition Labour Party said that before May's election it would try to introduce a law enabling energy regulators to force companies to cut prices when wholesale costs fall.
 That will put utilities under more pressure to pass on the declining price of energy to consumers.